Japan shrugs off embarrassing court loss, vows resumption of Antarctic whaling

-Tokyo’s decades-old and disputed “scientific whaling” program suffered a blow in March when the International Court of Justice (ICJ), in a surprise ruling, ordered a halt to annual hunts in the Southern Ocean.
+Tokyo’s decades-old and disputed “scientific whaling” programme suffered a blow in March when the International Court of Justice (ICJ), in a surprise ruling, ordered a halt to annual hunts in the Southern Ocean.

 It is carrying out a scaled-down version of its less known Northern Pacific hunt.